 The most prominent example of an optimization problem that can be formulated as a matroid intersection problem is the maximum weight matching problem in bipartite graphs.
-GIEL and WEGENER [9, 10] analyze evolutionary algorithms for the maximum matching problem (with unit weights).
-They show that (1+1) EA and RLS are (randomized) polynomial-time approximation schemes with an expected runtime of $O(|E|^{2\lceil 1/\epsilon\rceil})$ ; moreover they construct a class of bipartite graphs for which these algorithms need an exponential expected running time until they find an optimal solution.
-Motivated by these results we prove in Section 4 that (1+1) EA and RLS are polynomial-time approximation schemes for the matroid intersection problem with unit weights (see also Table 1).
+GIEL and WEGNER [8, 9, 10] analyze evolutionary algorithms for the maximum matching problem (with unit weights).
+They show that (1+1) EA and RLS are (randomized) polynomial-time approximation schemes with an expected runtime of $O(|E|^{2\lceil 1/\epsilon\rceil})$ ; moreover they construct a class of bipartite graphs for which the expected optimization time of these algorithms grows exponentially.
+Motivated by these results we prove in Section 4 that (1+1) EA and RLS are polynomial time approximation schemes for the matroid intersection problem with unit weights (see also Table 1).